codecypher/LearnAI/Level-1/ml/pipelines.md

     print(b_model)
 ```

 ## Pipeline with PCA

-Pipeline example with Principal Component Analysis (PCA) [5].
+Pipeline example with Principal Component Analysis (PCA) [1].

 ## Joblib

-**Joblib** is an open-source Python library that helps to save pipelines to a file that can be used later [10].
+**Joblib** is an open-source Python library that helps to save pipelines to a file that can be used later [5].

 ## Pandas pipe

-The pandas `pipe` function offers a structured and organized way for combining several functions into a single operation [10].
+The pandas `pipe` function offers a more structured and organized way for combining several functions into a single operation [2], [9], [10].

 As the number of steps increase, the syntax becomes cleaner with the pipe function compared to executing functions.

-We can also apply Python design pattern to create scalable data-wrangling pipelines [10].
+We can also apply Python design patterns to create scalable data-wrangling pipelines [6].

-The tutorial [13] shows how to create a pandas pipe and add multiple chainable functions to perform data processing and visualization.
+The tutorial [9] shows how to create a pandas pipe and add multiple chainable functions to perform data processing and visualization.

 ## Kedro